Travel groups pour into open-for-business Africa

 Ethiopian’s Gebremariam said investors in the infrastructure and agriculture sectors were flying in from all over the world, and the growth opportunities were tempting airlines, too.

-“With the economic slowdown in Europe and the United States, more and more European and American carriers are focusing on Africa,” Gebremariam said, citing Air France-KLM (AIRF.PA) and Lufthansa (LHAG.DE).
+“With the economic slowdown in Europe and the United States, more and more European and American carriers are focusing on Africa,” Gebremariam said, citing Air France-KLM and Lufthansa.